 Whilst I have done this in my capacity as Liquidator in many instances, the principles where matters of ‘agency’ are concerned will usually apply to any client seeking to get records from your accountant or solicitor.

 In doing so I have engaged in discussion about access and entitlement to such information from those who have acted in a professional capacity.
 My role as liquidator requires an enquiring mind and to obtain objectively reliable information.
 It is axiomatic that solicitor files are often a good source of information to assist my investigations.

 Agency Arguments: How Can I Get My Files From My Solicitor?

 How to get your solicitor files can sometimes be a challenging matter.
 On occasion, this has culminated in court action.

 Engagement of the Solicitor

-When considering how to get your solicitor files it is important to consider the nature of the engagement that you entered into with your solicitor.
-The solicitor will frequently be engaged to do in relation to important company transactions and may act as an agent in respect of filing documents for the relevant client.
+When considering how to get your solicitor files it is conceivably important to consider the nature of the engagement that you entered into with your solicitor.
+The solicitor will frequently be engaged in relation to important company transactions and may act as an agent in respect of filing documents for the relevant client.
 In fact, the list is potentially almost endless and can extend to a great many variations.